palant/palant.info/content/articles/universal-xss-in-ninja-cookie-extension/index.md

 ---
-title: "Universal XSS in Ninja Cookie extension"
+categories:
+- security
+- add-ons
 date: 2021-05-04T14:43:42+0200
 description: Sloppy security in Ninja Cookie extension led to Universal XSS among other issues.
 Only the biggest issue has been resolved.
-categories:
-- security
-- add-ons
+lastmod: '2021-05-14 18:37:49'
+title: Universal XSS in Ninja Cookie extension
 ---

 The cookie consent screens are really annoying.
 They attempt to trick you into accepting all cookies, dismissing them without agreeing is made intentionally difficult.
 A while back I wrote on Twitter than I’m almost at the point of writing a private browser extension to automate the job.
 And somebody recommended Ninja Cookie extension to me, which from the description seemed perfect for the job.